-The benefits are generally means-tested, meaning that there must be a financial necessity in order to receive them.
-While disability is a threshold requirement, the person has to be disabled to the point where they can’t support themselves and can’t achieve what’s called “substantial gainful activity” if they’re an adult.
+Government benefits are generally means-tested, meaning there must be a financial necessity to receive them.
+While disability benefits have a threshold requirement, the person has to be disabled to the point where they can’t support themselves and can’t achieve what’s called “substantial gainful activity” if they’re an adult.

-When discussing eligibility, there are two main factors at play.
-SSI and Medicaid both require not only meeting the disability threshold but also that a person has below a certain level of assets.
-Countable assets are generally assets other than a personal residence and one vehicle and the sorts of things that are required for support and daily activities.
-Countable assets are generally liquid accounts (such as checking/savings accounts).
+When discussing benefits eligibility, there are two main factors at play.
+SSI and Medicaid require not only meeting the disability threshold but also that a person has below a certain level of assets.
+Countable assets are generally assets other than a personal residence, one vehicle, and the things required for support and daily activities.
+Countable assets are usually liquid accounts (such as checking/savings accounts).

-Special Needs Planning encompasses a lot more than just the creation of trust or the creation of a 529(a), it’s actually looking at the totality of the circumstances – the entire comprehensive plan – and making sure that there’s financial aspects involved as well.
-It is important to make sure that everything is coordinated with financial advisors and CPAs in order to make sure that everyone is on the same page, that the legal aspects are married with or collaborative with the financial aspects so that if something does happen, unexpectedly or not, the disabled individual should have the funding to be able to support themselves throughout the rest of their life.
+Special needs planning encompasses more than just the creation of special needs trusts or a 529(a).
+It’s looking at the totality of the circumstances – the entire comprehensive plan – and ensuring that financial aspects are involved.
+It is essential to make sure that everything is coordinated with a certified financial planner and CPAs so that everyone is on the same page and that the legal aspects are married with or collaborative with financial planning so that if something does happen, unexpectedly or not, the disabled individual should have the funding to support themselves throughout the rest of their life.
 Part of that is working with financial advisors and planning out what is called a “life care plan” to forecast what types of medical expenses they could encounter that may be over and above what their benefits may cover or if Medicaid is lost or removed entirely.